asottile/pyupgrade/README.md

-_note_: `pyupgrade` is intentionally timid and will not create an f-string if it would make the expression longer or if the substitution parameters are anything but simple names or dotted names (as this can decrease readability).
+_note_: `pyupgrade` is intentionally timid and will not create an f-string if it would make the expression longer or if the substitution parameters are sufficiently complicated (as this can decrease readability).

 ### `subprocess.run`: replace `universal_newlines` with `text`